asvetliakov/Huject/Readme.md

 This library is intended to use only with typescript **1.5+** and **--emitDecoratorMetadata** flag enabled.
 Do not use it with just Javascript

 ### Initialization
 To use the the library you need to create new Container object.
-Do it in one place, perhaps in application bootstrap file
+Do it in one place, probably in application bootstrap file
 ```typescript
 import {Container} from 'huject'
 let container = new Container();